April 2024 SL Web User Group summary

 Next Meeting

-The following notes were taken from the Tuesday, January 30th, 2024 Simulator User Group (SUG) meeting.
-They form a summary of the items discussed, and are not intended to be a full transcript.
-A video of the meeting is embedded at the end of this summary, my thanks as always to Pantera for recording the meeting and providing it.
+The following notes were taken from the Tuesday, April 2nd, 2024 Simulator User Group (SUG) meeting.
+They form a summary of the items discussed, and are not intended to be a full transcript, and were taken from my chat log.
+No video this week.

 Meeting Overview